 Personally, I don’t like any online favicon generators, but you can give it a try.
 If you don’t have a graphic editor like Photoshop you can use any free tools such as Canva or Figma.
 Simply create a new document with 512px by 512px size and add your logo.
 Save it as favicon.png.
 Navigate to Appearance -> Customize -> Site Identity -> Site Icon and upload your new icon.

 Step 5.
 Upload your logo

-To make your site look better you need a good branding.
-However just a simple logo with a short memorable tagline will do the trick.
+To make your site look better you need good branding.
+However, just a simple logo with a short memorable tagline will do the trick.
 Navigate to Appearance -> Customize -> Header & Logo -> Logo and choose logo type.
-If you don’t have image logo, simply select Text and edit typography and color settings.
+If you don’t have an image logo, simply select Text and edit typography and color settings.

 Step 6.
 Create an XML sitemap

 With a recent WordPress 5.5 update XML sitemaps are now part of the WordPress core functionality.
 However popular plugins like Yoast SEO, SEMRush, or All in One SEO Pack do this job better.
 To use native WordPress sitemaps simply update to the 5.5 version.
 To use Yoast SEO sitemaps navigate to SEO -> General -> Features tab and toggle the XML Sitemaps switch.